 You should consider the different types of equipment you’ll need to use on a daily basis.
 These could include printers, computers, fax machines, large screen tv monitors, and conference call phone systems.
 Outline your designated work area from the start and ensure that every piece of equipment is located in accessible areas that won’t get in your way.

-If you think you may occasionally have clients in your office, then you may want to think about extra furniture.
+If you think you may occasionally have clients in your office, then you may want to think about extra furniture and how to display multiple certificates on your wall to showcase all your important achievements that are also relevant to your clients.
 Aside from the traditional furniture components such as a desk and work chair, you may find that additional chairs and a conference table are necessary.
 You could also consider some comfortable arm chairs and a small table to create a perfect spot for sitting down and sealing the deal with customers!

 Showcasing Your Achievements

 When creating your professional office, you need to consider how to decorate your walls.
 Over the course of your career, you’re bound to have had some academic and professional accomplishments that have been a great source of pride.
 What better place to showcase them than in your office?
-Putting your achievements and credentials on display is a great way to boost your credibility with clients while boosting your confidence at the same time.
+Putting your achievements and credentials in a multiple frame display is a great way to boost your credibility with clients while boosting your confidence at the same time.

-Your customers want to know that you have the expertise to carry out your job, so don’t leave your college diploma stuffed in your desk drawer.
+Your customers want to know that you have the expertise to carry out your job, so don’t leave your college diploma stuffed in your desk drawer or overlook the importance of displaying diplomas etiquette.
 Protect one of the most expensive pieces of paper you’ll ever own by showcasing it in an officially licensed diploma frame that’s custom-designed to fit your university degree.
 A framed diploma is a great way to decorate your office wall and visually remind your clients (and yourself) why you’re so great at your job!

 It’s really important to consider storage space when designing your office.
 If you don’t allow enough room to store your work equipment and documents, then you run the risk of creating a chaotic and disorganized workplace.
 We’ve all heard of the phrase,“tidy room, tidy mind,” which reminds us that a messy work area can create uncertainty and infringe on productivity.